Guiding Vision-Language Model Selection for Visual Question-Answering Across Tasks, Domains, and Knowledge Types: Conclusion

 \section{Conclusion}

-In this paper, we propose a comprehensive framework for evaluating Vision-Language Models (VLMs) across a wide spectrum of visual question-answering (VQA) tasks.
-The framework enables a rigorous comparison of VLMs based on specific application requirements.
-We introduce a novel evaluation paradigm that classifies VQA tasks according to three key dimensions: \textit{task types}, \textit{application domains}, and \textit{knowledge types}.
-To facilitate this, we release a dataset derived from established VQA benchmarks, and annotated 4 four task types, 22 application domains, and 15 knowledge types for classification.
+In this paper, we propose a comprehensive framework for evaluating Vision-Language Models (VLMs) across diverse visual question-answering (VQA) tasks, addressing specific application requirements.
+Our framework introduces a novel evaluation paradigm that classifies VQA tasks along three dimensions: \textit{task types}, \textit{application domains}, and \textit{knowledge types}.
+To support this, we release \texttt{VQA360}, a dataset annotated across 4 task types, 22 application domains, and 15 knowledge types, derived from established VQA benchmarks.
+We also present \texttt{GoEval}, a new evaluation metric to complement it, leveraging GPT-4o to integrate visual and textual information, achieving a 56.71\% correlation with human judgments and outperforming traditional metrics.

-Additionally, we present a new evaluation metric, \texttt{GoEval}, which demonstrates a correlation factor of 56.71\% with human judgments, making it a superior choice compared to traditional metrics. \texttt{GoEval} leverages the capabilities of GPT-4o for evaluation, incorporating both visual and textual information to deliver more nuanced performance assessments.

-Through extensive experimentation with 10 state-of-the-art VLMs, we find that model performance varies significantly across different categories, with no single VLM emerging as universally optimal.
-Notably, proprietary models such as Gemini-1.5-Pro and GPT-4o-mini achieve the highest performance overall, while open-source models like InternVL-2-8B and CogVLM-2-Llama-3-19B, exhibit competitive results in specific scenarios.
-Our findings offer practical insights for selecting VLMs based on task-specific requirements and resource constraints, establishing a standardized framework for VLM evaluation and selection in downstream tasks.
-Furthermore, this evaluation framework can be extended to other vision-language tasks beyond VQA, fostering advancements in multimodal research.
+Through experiments with 10 state-of-the-art VLMs, we observe significant performance variation across categories, with no single model proving universally optimal.
+Proprietary models like Gemini-1.5-Pro and GPT-4o-mini achieve the highest overall performance, while open-source models such as InternVL-2-8B and CogVLM-2-Llama-3-19B excel in specific scenarios.
+Our findings provide actionable insights for task-specific VLM selection, and establishes a evaluation framework that can be extended to other vision-language tasks, fostering progress in multimodal research.